SalmaFayad/Malicious_Behavior_Detection_Using_Audit_Logs/README.md

-# 🛡️ Detection of Malicious Behavior Using Linux Audit Logs
+# 🛡️ Detection of Malicious Behavior Using Audit Logs

 ## 📌 Project Overview